 Investors in a relevant CVC Fund alongside which CVC PES may invest may have conflicting investment, tax and other interests with respect to their investment in a portfolio company in which CVC PES also participates, including conflicts relating to the structuring of investment acquisitions and realisations.
 Conflicts may arise in connection with recommendations made to the manager, operator or general partner of, or decisions taken in respect of, a relevant CVC Fund regarding the nature or structuring of an investment that may be more beneficial to one or more investors in the relevant CVC Fund but which are not necessarily beneficial to CVC PES and its investors, especially with respect to tax matters.
-In structuring, acquiring and disposing of investments in which CVC PES may also participate, the manager, operator or general partner of the relevant CVC Fund will consider the investment and tax objectives of the relevant CVC Fund (as applicable) and its investors as a whole, not the investment, tax, or other objectives of any single investors.
+In structuring, acquiring and disposing of investments in which CVC PES may also participate, the manager, operator or general partner of the relevant CVC Fund will consider the investment and tax objectives of the relevant CVC Fund (as applicable) and its investors as a whole, not the investment, tax, or other objectives of any single investor in the relevant CVC Fund, nor the not the investment, tax, or other objectives of CVC PES or any of its investors.